LOQOOTV/workers/README.md

 #![alt text] (http://loqoonet.com/loqootv/LTVlogo.png) presents  "THE WORKERS"
 ###A new revolution is a dawn, ephemeral processes keep everlasting memories and new becomings alive.
-###Theses collections of scripts are triggered by real people and put to work,to achieve numerous outcomes,from playing a funny vine clip or a friends tablet to discovering a new friend in town.
+###Theses collections of scripts are triggered by real people and put to work,to achieve numerous outcomes,from playing a funny vine clip on a friends tablet to discovering a new friend in town.
 ###Salute all the workers across the globe allowing life as we know it to continuously spin ahead.....